chbrown/birdie/README.md

 ## resources/*

-Every resource is an arbitrary javascript file that returns a function as `module.exports`.
+Every resource is an arbitrary javascript file that exposes a function as `module.exports`.

 Function signature:

-    function (version, callback) {
+    function(version, callback) {
       // compute a dictionary mapping filenames to lists of urls
       // each of the urls should return an identical file
       // the urls can be fully specified git paths